Gov Diri applauds decision upholding election - Vanguard News

-Gov Douye Diri of Bayelsa has described Friday’s separate Court of Appeal verdicts that went his way and in favour of his deputy, Sen. Lawrence Ewhrudjakpo, as ‘a biblical Daniel coming to judgement’.
+Gov Douye Diri of Bayelsa has described Friday’s separate Court of Appeal verdicts that went his way and in favour of his deputy, Sen. Lawrence Ewhrudjakpo, as ‘a biblical Daniel coming to judgment’.

 The appellate court, in a unanimous decision, overturned the Aug.
 15 tribunal judgment in favour of the Advanced Nigeria Democratic Party (ANDP), which had nullified Diri’s Nov.
 16, 2019 election.

-Also read: Alleged Certificate Forgery: Bayelsa Dep Gov asks tribunal to quash subpoena against him

-The court, on the same day, also dismissed the Liberation Movement’s appeal against the deputy governor.
+The court, on same day, also dismissed the Liberation Movement’s appeal against the deputy governor.

 Diri, in a press release by his spokesman, Mr Daniel Alabrah, thanked God for the victory and applauded the five-man panel of Justices for upholding the law.